aalexakos/antaeus/README.md

 Thus, the additions to the existing code, is a new endpoint that returns the "PENDING" invoices and also a modification to the Dockerfile to add a **Cron Job** for monthly scheduling.

 ### Endpoint and Database
 The new endpoint's URL is: _/rest/v1/invoices/payment_.
-This endpoint will be mainly used by the monthly scheduler to print the pending invoices.
-Beside this endpoint, a few others were created as alternatives for different working cases.
+This endpoint will be used by the monthly scheduler to print the pending invoices.
+Beside this endpoint, a few others were created as alternatives for different case scenarios.
-This cases can be, for example, checking if an invoice status has value "PAID" or "PENDING" (_/rest/v1/invoices/payment/{:id}_).
-Or an other case, to get all the invoices for a customer (_/rest/v1/invoices/payment/{:id}_).
+These scenarios include, checking if an invoice status has value "PAID" or "PENDING" status (_/rest/v1/invoices/payment/{:id}_), or getting all the invoices for a customer (_/rest/v1/invoices/payment/{:id}_).
 All the above new endpoints may come with new database transactions.
-In the endpoint that is used for the scheduler, a new transaction was added:
+In the main endpoint that is used for the scheduler, a new transaction was added:
 ```
 fun fetchUnpaidInvoices(): List<Invoice> {
     return transaction(db) {